KyleAMathews/blog/content/2014-04-18---hosting-static-sites-with-docker-and-nginx/index.md

 ---
 title: Hosting static sites with Docker and Nginx
-date: "2014-04-23T22:12:03.284Z"
+date: "2014-04-24T22:12:03.284Z"
 layout: post
-draft: true
 tags:
   - Docker
 ---

 For most of its life, this blog has run on Drupal.
-But as I stopped several years ago doing Drupal development, maintaining (and even using) Drupal feels like more and more of a burden.
+But as I no longer do Drupal development, maintaining (and even using) Drupal feels like more and more of a burden.
 So like the other [cool kids on the internet](https://twitter.com/paulg/status/402205795552489472) I decided to convert my site to a static website.
 Easy to host, zero security updates, and completely customizable.